2019 All-Ireland Senior Hurling Championship: Bracket

-All-Ireland preliminary quarter-finals
+Preliminary quarter-finals

-The third-placed teams in the Leinster and Munster championships play the two teams who competed in the Joe McDonagh Cup Final, with the two Joe McDonagh finalists having home advantage.
-The Joe McDonagh champions, Laois, face third-placed Leinster team, Dublin, in the first preliminary quarter final, while the runners-up, Westmeath, meet Cork, the third-placed team from Munster, in the other preliminary quarter final.
+The third-placed teams in the Leinster and Munster championships played the two teams who competed in the Joe McDonagh Cup final, with the two Joe McDonagh finalists having home advantage.
+The Joe McDonagh champions, Laois, faced the third-placed Leinster team, Dublin, in the first preliminary quarter final, while the runners-up, Westmeath, met Cork, the third-placed team from Munster, in the other preliminary quarter final.

-All-Ireland quarter-finals
+Quarter-finals

-The beaten Leinster and Munster finalists play the winners of the two preliminary quarter-finals.
-If a third-place finisher from a provincial round-robin wins their preliminary quarter-final, they will be kept apart from the team they have already met in the round-robin phase to prevent a repeat fixture.
-Both games are held at neutral venues.
+The beaten Leinster and Munster finalists played the winners of the two preliminary quarter-finals.
+If a third-place finisher from a provincial round-robin won their preliminary quarter-final, they would have been kept apart from the team they had already met in the round-robin phase to prevent a repeat fixture.
+Both games were held at neutral venues.

-All-Ireland semi-finals
+Semi-finals

-The Leinster and Munster champions play the winners of the two quarter-finals.
-The semi-finals take place in Croke Park in the last weekend of July.
+The Leinster and Munster champions played the winners of the two quarter-finals.
+The semi-finals took place at Croke Park in the last weekend of July.